Elon Musk visits Israel amid discussions on Starlink service in Gaza

 In his statement announcing the agreement, Karhi said he hopes Musk is "able to gain valuable insight," during his trip to Israel "and that it will serve as a springboard for future endeavors, as well as enhance your relationship with the Jewish people and values we share with the entire world."

-Hamas, a terrorist organization that controls Gaza, the strip of land that was home to nearly 2 million Palestinians, launched a brutal attack on Israel on Oct.
+Hamas, a terrorist organization that controls Gaza, the strip of land that's home to nearly 2 million Palestinians, launched a brutal attack on Israel on Oct.
 7, prompting the war.

 Musk had proposed providing internet to Gaza last month and said Starlink could help the area connect with "internationally recognized aid organizations," according to Reuters.
 But Karhi said "Hamas will use it [Starlink] for terrorist activities" and rejected the idea.